London Tube attack: Arrest made as terror threat raised

 The suspect, who was arrested under the Terrorism Act, was being held in a local police station, the Met Police said.
 He will be transferred to a south London police station "in due course," the statement said.

+Searches continued later Saturday in Sunbury, with officers seen entering and departing Cavendish Road, which had been cordoned off.

+Reporters at the scene attracted attention from residents, some of whom said they were surprised anyone in Sunbury could be connected with the incident.

-The station in Parsons Green, southwest London, where an improvised device exploded as a train stopped during the Friday morning rush hour, reopened early Saturday -- with a visible police presence as doors first opened.
+The station in Parsons Green, southwest London, where an improvised device exploded as a train stopped during the Friday morning rush hour, reopened early Saturday -- with a visible police presence.

 Meanwhile, hundreds of police officers scoured CCTV footage, questioned dozens of witnesses and studied the remnants of the device in search of clues to the identity of those responsible.